lukecharman/MockMarks/MockMarks/README.md

 * Decide on how error is represented in the json.
 * Write some decent documentation including "What can i mock?" list of things in the JSON that are acceptable

+ Recording:
+ - Enable via the app, needs a method on MockMarks.
+ - When a call is made, don't serve a mock.
+Instead, capture the response in the Session.
+ - Record the response, make JSON, write it to a file somewhere somehow.
+ - Fail the mock superclass for any test by default if record mode is on.
+Can do this in setUp in the superclass.
+ - Write some examples and tests that return different status codes and errors.

 ## What is MockMarks?

 MockMarks is a pair of Swift packages used to easily create local, stubbed responses to network calls made via `URLSession`.
 These are managed entirely within Xcode, and no HTTP server or other intermediary is required.
 Using MockMarks, you can: